Last updated October 24th, 2021.

-For example, Cambodia’s stock market has only five listed companies right now.
+For example, Cambodia’s stock market has eight listed companies right now.
 Four of those are quasi-public corporations like Phnom Penh’s Water Supply Authority and the Sihanoukville Autonomous Port.

 Neighboring Laos is in a similar position.
 The Lao Securities Exchange has five firms listed on it, including the nation’s largest bank and two property developers.

 The Yangon Stock Exchange in Myanmar is the world’s smallest with just four listed companies.
 It’s also the newest stock exchange in Asia.
-But similar to the two exchanges mentioned above, a lack of liquidity and few available options are hindering its growth.
+But few available options and lack of foreign buyers hindered its momentum.

 Skip the Next Western Recession